polkadot-fellows/runtimes/README.md

 - Make a PR against the branch `x.y.b`
 - Trigger the release process manually (contact a maintainer)
 - Check for other planned releases who originally targeted the same semver version and post on the issue letting them know that they should bump
+- Once the release is out, amend the GitHub release and delete all unchanged runtime blobs.
+Highlight if this release only affects some runtimes (contact a maintainer)
+- Backport your changes to the `CHANGELOG.md` to the main branch
 ## Release guidelines

 Here is an overview of the recommended steps.